sophgo/libsophon/doc/guide_en/3_1_bmsmi_description.rst

 -  Fri Aug 7 14:18:57 2020: time and date when bm-smi is executed.
 This is just an example, and the actual execution may be different from what is shown here.

--  SDK Version: 2.3.2: version number of sdk.
+-  Lib Version: 2.3.2: version number of sdk.
 This is just an example, and the actual execution may be different from what is shown here.

 -  Driver Version: 2.3.2: version number of the driver.
 This is just an example, and the actual execution may be different from what is shown here.